 Brake Fluid Flushes

 Brake fluid will absorb water from the air over time, causing the brake system to become less effective and the fluid to become corrosive, possibly damaging the system.
 It is important to perform a brake fluid flush regularly to ensure that your vehicle is using fresh fluid.
-Talk to our technicians at Rick Steele's Gulf Auto Service about when it's time for a brake fluid flush.
+Talk to our technicians at Steele's Gulf Auto Repair about when it's time for a brake fluid flush.

 A brake hose is a tube carrying pressurized brake fluid from the master cylinder to the brakes.
 A crushed hose can cause a lagged or slow brake, and a leak in the hose can cause the brake, or the entire brake system, to fail.
 These don't need to be replaced often, but should be replaced at the first sign of cracking or wear.